Nursing (Mental Health)

 |Preparation for Practice Inquiry||15|

-This module will develop your knowledge and understanding of practice inquiry and the service improvement process, contextualised within a chosen module ‘pathway’ (4/5 will be offered, with the flexibility to change between years as new health care issues/innovations emerge).
-You will be exposed to a range of tools/approaches to change and quality improvement used within healthcare, including the completion of the Lean Six Sigma 2–day Greenbelt training.
+This module will develop apprentice/students’ knowledge and understanding of practice inquiry and the service improvement process, contextualised within a chosen module ‘pathway’ (4/5 will be offered, with the flexibility to change between years as new health care issues/innovations emerge).
+They will be exposed to a range of tools/approaches to change and quality improvement used within healthcare.

-It will give you the opportunity to systematically search for and critically appraise evidence from studies and information to support your final year project proposal (utilising a Lean Six Sigma or agreed alternative methodology).
+It will give apprentices/students the opportunity to systematically search for and critically appraise evidence from studies and information to support their final year project proposal.
 This proposal will be presented in the form of an academic poster or other form of media.